Texas A&M University: Research

-Texas A&M has an extensive research program in various academic, scientific, and commercial fields and, as of 2017, is ranked 19th nationally in research-and-development spending with a total expenditure of $905.5 million.
+The National Science Foundation ranked Texas A&M 16th among American universities for research and development expenditures in 2021 with $1.14 billion.
 Concentrated in two primary areas, Research Valley and Research Park, the institution has over 11750 acre, which includes 3000000 sqft of dedicated research space.
 The Carnegie Classification of Institutions of Higher Education classifies Texas A&M among "R1: Doctoral Universities – Very high research activity" as of 2021.
-Its research entities include the Texas Institute for Genomic Medicine, the Texas Transportation Institute, the Cyclotron Institute, the Institute of Biosciences and Technology, and the Institute for Plant Genomics and Biotechnology.
+Its research entities include the Hagler Institute for Advanced Study, the Texas Institute for Genomic Medicine, the Texas Transportation Institute, the Cyclotron Institute, the Institute of Biosciences and Technology, and the Institute for Plant Genomics and Biotechnology.
 Texas A&M University is a member of the SEC Academic Consortium.

 Texas A&M works with state and university agencies on local and international research projects to develop innovations in science and technology that can have commercial applications.
 In 2006, the Texas A&M University System was the first to explicitly state in its policy technology commercialization could be used for tenure.
 Passage of this policy was intended to give faculty more academic freedom and strengthen the university's industry partnerships.
 The efforts of system-wide faculty and research departments have yielded millions of dollars for Texas A&M in royalty-bearing license agreements through more than 900 patents and 1,500 patent applications relating to a portfolio of over 2,600 inventions.
 On average, Texas A&M files over 50 patents and closes 25 license agreements per year.